-In 2014, the Company reimbursed Board members who were not employees of the Company for reasonable expenses incurred in attending Board and Committee meetings.
+In 2015, the Company reimbursed non-employee Directors for reasonable expenses incurred in attending Board and Committee meetings.
 No person who served on both the Company Board and on the Board of its subsidiary, Con Edison of New York, and corresponding Committees, was paid additional compensation for concurrent service.
-Members of the Board who were employees of the Company or its subsidiaries received no retainer or meeting fees for their service on the Board.
+Directors who are employees of the Company or its subsidiaries do not receive retainers, meeting fees, or annual equity award for their service on the Board.

-The Company has stock ownership guidelines for Directors under which each Director is to own shares with a value equal to four times the annual director retainer (not including committee and/or committee chair fees) paid to such Director during the previous fiscal year.
+The Company has stock ownership guidelines for non-employee Directors under which each Director is to own shares with a value equal to four times the annual director retainer (not including committee and/or committee chair fees) paid to such Director during the previous fiscal year.

-Members of the Board participate in the long term incentive plan.
-Pursuant to the long term incentive plan, each non-employee Director then serving was allocated an annual award of \$120,000 of deferred stock units on the first business day following the 2014 Annual Meeting.
-If a non-employee Director is first appointed to the Board after an annual meeting, his or her first annual award will be pro rated.
-Settlement of the 2014 annual awards of stock units were automatically deferred until the Director's termination of service from the Board of Directors.
-Each Director may elect to receive some or all of his or her 2014 annual awards of stock units on another date or to further defer any other prior annual award of stock units, including any related dividend equivalents earned on prior annual award of stock units, in accordance with the terms of the long term incentive plan and Section 409A of the Internal Revenue Code.
-Each non-employee Director may also elect to defer all or a portion of his or her 2014 retainers and meeting fees into additional deferred stock units, which are deferred until the Director's termination of service.
-Dividend equivalents are payable on 2014 deferred stock units in the amount and at the time that dividends are paid on Company Common Stock and are credited in the form of additional deferred stock units which are fully vested as of the date the dividends would have been paid to the Director or, at the Director's option, are paid in cash.
+Non-employee Directors participate in the long term incentive plan.
+Pursuant to the long term incentive plan, each non-employee Director then serving was allocated an annual equity award of \$120,000 of deferred stock units on the first business day following the 2015 Annual Meeting.
+If a non-employee Director is first appointed to the Board after an annual meeting, his or her first annual equity award will be pro rated.
+Settlement of the 2015 annual equity awards of stock units was automatically deferred until the Director's termination of service from the Board of Directors.
+Each non-employee Director may elect to receive some or all of his or her 2015 annual equity awards of stock units on another date or to further defer any other prior annual equity award of stock units, including any related dividend equivalents earned on prior annual equity award of stock units, in accordance with the terms of the long term incentive plan and Section 409A of the Internal Revenue Code.
+Each non-employee Director may also elect to defer all or a portion of his or her 2015 retainers and meeting fees into additional deferred stock units, which are deferred until the Director's termination of service.
+Dividend equivalents are payable on 2015 deferred stock units in the amount and at the time that dividends are paid on Company Common Stock and are credited in the form of additional deferred stock units which are fully vested as of the date the dividends would have been paid to the Director or, at the Director's option, are paid in cash.
 All payments on account of deferred stock units will be made in shares of Company Common Stock.
 The long term incentive plan provides that cash compensation deferred into stock units, the annual stock unit awards, and the dividend equivalents granted to non-employee Directors that are credited in the form of additional deferred stock units, are fully vested, and payable in a single one-time payment of whole shares (rounded to the nearest whole share) within 60 days following separation from Board service unless the director elected to defer distribution to another date.